paularchive/AlphaForumware/README.md

 ## AlphaForumware

+>##### I am really sorry but I made a terrible mistake with the user system.
+>The next release will fix this problem but you will need to completely reset your database.

 #####What is new in v2.0?
 Version 2.0 will no longer include bootstrap but Semantic UI And some of the functions are rewritten.